-438 4.
-Discussion
+4. Discussion

-439 4.1 Advantages of the proposed scoring system
+4.1.
+Advantages of the proposed scoring system

-The fisheries performance system developed in this study distinguishes between high and low 440 ecological sustainability performances of seafood products by incorporating three major impact 441 categories.
-This approach offers an initial assessment of fishery sustainability at the ecosystem level, 442 443 going beyond the traditional and often inadequate focus solely on the status of harvested marine resources.
-Rigorous criteria and methodologies ensure that fisheries products are accurately 444 categorised, facilitating informed decision-making for seafood consumers and industry stakeholders.
-445 The indicators used are designed to be verifiable, relying on robust and accessible data from sound 446 sources, including scientific research.
-Although data collection can be complex, we have established 447 448 a transparent protocol to streamline this process and ensure consistency.
-This transparency, combined with the availability of necessary data, enhances the credibility and reliability of our sustainability 449 assessments.
-The system is designed to evaluate a wide range of product attributes, currently 450 including species, catch methods, and geographical origin on a global scale.
-However, it is also 451 452 adaptable, accommodating evolving data and standards to maintain accuracy and relevance over time.
-The system can be easily expanded to incorporate additional criteria, such as greenhouse gas 453 454 emissions (Gephart et al., 2021; Bastardie et al., 2022) or the risk of ghost fishing (Adey et al., 2008).
-It offers simplicity and clarity, which are important for effective communication throughout the 455 supply chain.
-By presenting sustainability information in an easily understandable format, it ensures 456 that key messages are conveyed clearly.
-This user-friendly approach supports transparency, a 457 prerequisite for trust among stakeholders, facilitating informed choices and promoting responsible 458 fishing practices.
-Multiple specialised working groups (STECF 2021, 2023, 2024) have rigorously 459 analysed the system's methodology, criteria, and results across several case studies to ensure its 460 accuracy and reliability.
-This comprehensive approach ensures relevant and thorough sustainability 461 assessments, enabling informed consumer choices across various seafood products.
-This is crucial for 462 the seafood market as the concept of "sustainability" is becoming a key driver in consumers' choices 463 (Lawley et al., 2019).
-464
+The fisheries performance system developed in this study distinguishes between high and low ecological sustainability performances of seafood products by incorporating three major impact categories (i.e., stock status, seabed impact and bycatch risk of sensitive species).
+This approach offers an initial assessment of fishery sustainability at the ecosystem level, going beyond the traditional and often inadequate method that focuses solely on the status of the harvested marine resources.
+Rigorous criteria and methodologies ensure that fisheries products are accurately categorised, facilitating informed decisionmaking for seafood consumers and industry stakeholders.
+The indicators used are designed to be verifiable and are based on robust and accessible data from reliable sources, including scientific research.
+Although data collection can be complex, we have established a transparent protocol to streamline this process and ensure consistency.
+This transparency, combined with the availability of necessary data, enhances the credibility and reliability of our sustainability assessments.
+The system is designed to evaluate a wide range of product attributes, currently including species, catch methods, and geographical origin on a global scale.
+However, it is also adaptable, accommodating evolving data and standards to maintain accuracy and relevance over time.
+The system can be easily expanded to incorporate additional criteria, such as greenhouse gas emissions (Gephart et al., 2021; Bastardie et al., 2022) or the risk of ghost fishing (Adey et al., 2008), which is particularly